 It’s never too late to learn a new skill.
 One like swimming can potentially save your life.
 There is no need to be embarrassed about being an adult learning to swim for the first time.
 According to the CDC, 37% of adults can’t swim 24 yards.
 This is the length of a typical recreation center swimming pool.

-In this guest blog post, Fresno-based AquaMobile Swim Instructor Amy Wu shares her experience teaching adult swimming lessons and gives advice for overcoming common roadblocks for adults learning how to swim.
+In this guest blog post, Fresno-based AquaMobile Swim Instructor Amy Wu shares her experience teaching adult swimming lessons.
+She also provides advice about overcoming common roadblocks that adults learning to swim face.

 Taking the Plunge

 “The journey of a thousand miles begins with a single step.”

 This quote from Chinese philosopher Lao Tzu is quite applicable to adults learning to swim.
 The first step also called taking the plunge is a major achievement in itself.